morningconsult/docker-credential-vault-login/README.md

 [![Build Status](https://ci.morningconsultintelligence.com/api/v1/teams/oss/pipelines/docker-credential-vault-login/jobs/build-release/badge)](https://ci.morningconsultintelligence.com/teams/oss/pipelines/docker-credential-vault-login)

 This program is a [Docker credential helper](https://github.com/docker/docker-credential-helpers) for the Docker daemon.
-When you run `docker pull` it automatically authenticates against your [Vault](https://www.vaultproject.io/) server, fetches your Docker credentials, and uses those credentials to log in to your Docker registry before pulling the Docker image.
+When you run `docker pull` it automatically authenticates to your [Vault](https://www.vaultproject.io/) server, fetches your Docker credentials, and uses those credentials to log in to your Docker registry before pulling the Docker image.

 This program leverages much of the [Vault agent](https://www.vaultproject.io/docs/agent/) code for authentication.
 As such, it requires the same [configuration file](https://www.vaultproject.io/docs/agent/autoauth/index.html) as the Vault agent (see the [configuration file](#configuration-file) section for more information).
 Furthermore, it supports all of the authentication methods currently supported by the Vault agent, including: